compulim/redux-websocket-bridge/README.md

 > What-if: if you are sending a JavaScript object and it does not pass the FSA test, it will be passed to `WebSocket.send()` as-is without modifications.

-In addition to sending over WebSocket, the action will also dispatched locally.
+In addition to sending over WebSocket, the action will also dispatch locally.

 ```js
 {